-An airline employee recently made a mistake and refused to let Jordan Allen board his scheduled flight to Africa.
-That error cost him $5,754.
+An airline employee recently made a terrible mistake by refusing to let Jordan Allen board his scheduled flight to Africa.
+That error cost Allen $5,754.

 This tale is disheartening to be sure.
 Allen had done all of his homework for his much-anticipated international journey.
 But his case shows that, unfortunately, sometimes a traveler can hit an unexpected roadblock through no fault of their own.